 There are also similar studies by the NREL as well as the office of ‘Energy Efficiency and Renewable Energy’, and they point to the same facts using slightly different metrics.

-(Image Source – Planning for PV, NREL)
+The Value and Cost of Solar Electricity (Source – Planning for PV, NREL)

 From this data we can now see the commonly known benefits of solar panels.
 Their ability to improve your home’s resale value is another reason why they are worth it.